|

 taste and skill of the several performers, will, on Friday next, according to

-of soul, which seldom fall to the lot of residents so far from home! - Miss
+those Flows Of Soul, which seldom fall to the lot of residents so far from

-Pieck's proficiency on the piano, and her exquisite vocal powers, would have
+home! - Miss Pieck's proficiency on the piano, and her exquisite vocal powers,

-been of themselves sufficient, we believe, to secure the attendance of a
+would have been of themselves sufficient, we believe, to secure the attendance

-numerous auditory; but the addition of her sister's charming musical abilities,
+of a numerous auditory; but the addition of her sister's charming musical

-(who is arrived from Berbice expressly for the occasion,) will, doubtless,
+abilities, (who is arrived from Berbice expressly for the occasion,) will,

-render the night memorable in the annals of the theatre, not only for admirable
+doubtless, render the night memorable in the annals of the theatre, not only

-execution, but for an over-flow of liberal, scientific, and highly gratified
+for admirable execution, but for an over-flow of liberal, scientific, and

-patronage! - The Sultan will also assist, we make no doubt, the general
+highly gratified patronage! - The SULTAN will also assist, we make no doubt,

 Vessels